Mutai-Gilbert/Personal-Porfolio/README.md

 # Personal Portfolio

-> This project help to know how to build the a portfolio website and also implement best practices (e.g. linters).
+> This is the mobile version of the personal portfolio website created with HTML5 and CSS.
+Html and Css linters have been added to help catch errors and make the coding very easy and bug free

 The objectives of this project is to: